Pick Your Walk.

 Bonchurch Discovery Walk

 The walk starts at the first bend at the top of Bonchurch Shute.
-There is a bench and notice board.
+There is a bench and a notice board.

-At the end of the Pitts we will walk down the 101 steps and back towards the village pond.
+At the end of the Pitts, we will walk down the 101 steps and back towards the village pond.

-The walk returns along the main village road before strolling by the 11th Century Church and down to the shore.
+The walk returns along the main village road before strolling by the 11th-century Church and down to the shore.

-Length of walk: Approx 3 miles (2.5 hours)
+Length of walk: Approx 3 miles (around 2.5 hours)

 Walk Cost: Payment required - £20

-Walk Finish point: Sea Front at Bonchurch
+Walk Finish point: Sea Front at Bonchurch.

-Pace of Walk: Moderate This walk will follow a moderate pace.
+Pace of Walk: Moderate.
+This walk will follow a moderate pace.

 Facilities:

-• Toilets along route
+• Toilets along the route

 • Rest stops

-• Good walking footwear recommended
+• Good walking footwear is recommended

 • Takes in coastal scenery

-• There are steps on the route
+• There are steps on the route.

 Nearest Bus Stop (Start & Finish):

-Top of the Shute. (number 3) - check your route: islandbuses.info
+End - Trinity Church is a 20-minute walk away. (number 3) - check your route: islandbuses.info

 Engraving of Bonchurch church on the Isle of Wight, built in 765 AD, with surrounding trees and gravestones.

-Length of walk: 0.5 miles (approx. 2.5 hours)
+Length of walk: 0.5 miles (2 hours)

 Type of Walk: Linear